cloki0610/CI-Portfolio-Project-5/README.md

 5. To resources tag, Add-ons, search and add 'Heroku Postgres', I choose the free version for this project.
 6. To deploy tag, Deployment method and connect the GitHub project to Heroku.
 7. Then go to Setting tag, Config Vars, I copy the database link of the new Heroku Postgres to the setting.py file in my project.
-8. Copy the link to env.py in workspace, a file will not be tracked for development use to run the webpage locally.
+8. Copy the link to env.py in the workspace, a file will not be tracked for development use to run the webpage locally.
-9. Then log in to my AWS account, for this project I create my own user, user group and policy by IAN and create a new bucket by S3.
+9. Then log in to my AWS account, for this project I create my user, user group, and policy by IAN and create a new bucket by S3.
-11. Copy the access key id and its secret key and save into heroku's config var as 'AWS_ACCESS_KEY_ID' and 'AWS_SECRET_ACCESS_KEY', and create a 'USE_AWS' variable and set it to 'True'
+11. Copy the access key id and its secret key and save into Heroku's config var as 'AWS_ACCESS_KEY_ID' and 'AWS_SECRET_ACCESS_KEY', and create a 'USE_AWS' variable and set it to 'True'
-10. Set up a stripe account, get and copy the public key and secret key, and save these key to heroku's config var as 'STRIPE_PUBLIC_KEY' and 'STRIPE_SECRET_KEY'.
+10. Set up a stripe account, get and copy the public key and secret key, and save these keys to Heroku's config var as 'STRIPE_PUBLIC_KEY' and 'STRIPE_SECRET_KEY'.
-11. In the stripe account, create a end point for the deploy version domain address, and save the webhook key as 'STRIPE_WH_SECRET' in the heroku's config var.
+11. In the stripe account, create an endpoint for the deploy version domain address, and save the webhook key as 'STRIPE_WH_SECRET' in the Heroku's config var.
 12. Then add 'DISABLE_COLLECTSTATIC' and set the value as 1 to config vars, when development is complete, this variable will be removed.
 13. Then add all the related settings to the setting.py in my workspace to connect the stripe and AWS S3 Bucket.
-14. I use my spare google account to send the email, after I get my pass secret from google account, I copy it into heroku's config var as 'EMAIL_HOST_PASS' and set email address as 'EMAIL_HOST_USER'.
+14. I use my spare google account to send the email, after I get my pass secret from my google account, I copy it into Heroku's config var as 'EMAIL_HOST_PASS' and set the email address as 'EMAIL_HOST_USER'.
 15. After completing the initial settings, I create the Procfile, commit and push to the main branch.
 16. Then to deploy tag, Manual Deploy, click the deploy branch to deploy my main branch.
-17. When my website is complete, I change 'DEBUG' variable in setting.py to 'False' before final deploy and remove the 'DISABLE_COLLECTSTATIC' variable in Heroku's Config Vars.
+17. When my website is complete, I change the 'DEBUG' variable in setting.py to 'False' before final deploy and remove the 'DISABLE_COLLECTSTATIC' variable in Heroku's Config Vars.

 ## **Technologies**